-Over time Sarah discovered that the usual ‘one size fits all’ approach to babycare couldn’t work when every baby, parent and family dynamic is different – which is what inspired her to write her unique book ‘The Baby Detective’.
+Over time I came to realize that a ‘one size fits all’ approach to babycare couldn’t possibly work when every baby, parent and family dynamic is different.
+This realisation helped me evolve my own unique teaching methods, and has played a key role in inspiring me to share my experiences in my book ‘The Baby Detective’.

 I help parents read their baby’s personality so they can meet the child’s needs quickly and easily using the appropriate techniques at the appropriate times.
 I also teach them how to wind and swaddle properly, how to cope with colic, reflux, sleep problems, illnesses, and travel, and with buying and using equipment as well as methods for integrating their baby with siblings and pets,